 Summary: The Watchtower explains that the initial beast of Revelation 17:8 is the “League of Nations.”
 Revelation 17:8 (NWT) says that persons whose names have not been written upon the scroll of life will “wonder admiringly” at this beast.
-Yet, in 1919 the Watchtower not only “wondered admiringly” at the League of Nations, they went so far as to actually use sentences that contained those literal words:
+It’s surely just an ironic coincidence, yet, in 1919 the Watchtower not only “wondered admiringly” at the League of Nations, they went so far as to actually use sentences that contained those literal words:

 - “We cannot but admire the high principles embodied in the proposed League of Nations.”